Have you ever witnessed (or even experienced) a scrum team that had work in Scrum Framework for quite some time but still act like a baby scrum?

 You might say, “How old are your daughters?
 I bet they’re big enough so they can do all those by themselves”

-My girls currently are 10 and 5 years old.
+By the time this article is written, my girls are 10 and 5 years old.

 With my oldest daughter, this condition started when she was 8 years old.